Adithya456/Retail-Sales-Time-Series-Forecasting/README.md

 ```

 ## Results and Recommendations
--**Best-Performing Models**:
+- **Best-Performing Models**:
 XGBoost and SVM achieved the best accuracy with low RMSE and high R2 scores.
 SARIMA effectively handled seasonal trends in the data.
--**Insights**:
+- **Insights**:
 Promotions and holidays drive sales significantly.
 Incorporating external features like oil prices improves model accuracy.